Medically reviewed by Drugs.com. Last updated on Jun 12, 2023.

 Increased risk of deep vein thrombosis and pulmonary embolism have been reported.
-Avoid in women with active or past history of venous thromboembolism.
-Increased risk of death due to stroke occurred in a trial in postmenopausal women with documented coronary heart disease or at increased risk for major coronary events .
+Women with active or past history of venous thromboembolism should not take raloxifene hydrochloride.
+Increased risk of death due to stroke occurred in a trial in postmenopausal women with documented coronary heart disease or at increased risk for major coronary events.
+Consider risk-benefit balance in women at risk for stroke .

 Raloxifene is used to help prevent and treat thinning of the bones (osteoporosis) only in postmenopausal women.